191A-Team-GameTime/docs/011-summer-learning-plan.md

 + September 20 – September 30
 <pre><code>➢ Resume school at UC Irvine
+>    Deliver second major milestone from summer programming in Android application.
 ➢	Begin executing action plan of integration
 ➢	Communicate with Sponsor
 ➢	Be sad in 191B because Six is no longer our TA.